urbanairship/urbanairship-xamarin/README.md

 ### Building

-To build all of the artificats, run `./gradlew build` in the root of the repository.
+To build all of the artifacts, run `./gradlew build` in the root of the repository.
 The build requires Carthage, which can be installed with `brew update && brew install carthage`.